microchip-pic-avr-examples/pic18f56q71-low-power-with-apm-mplab-mcc/README.md

 This application will make use of the UTMR for the scheduling of the sensor data readings and processing.<br>

 The UTMR module is used as an auto-trigger source for the ADC, and is configured to give a pulse every one second then reset at PR Match.
-The LFINTOSC is selected as clock source, providing the flexibility to set the period up to nine minutes, depending on user preference.<br>
+The Low-Frequency Internal Oscillator (LFINTOSC) is selected as clock source, providing the flexibility to set the period up to nine minutes, depending on user preference.<br>

-In addition of the common part for the MCC Melody configuration, the following settings are required and example specific:
+In addition of the common part for the MCC Melody configuration, the following settings are required and example-specific:

 1. UTMR:
     - Timer Dependency Selector: TU16A